hongshulin1990/AI-engineering-stage-paradigm/refactor.prompt.md

     *   If test coverage is insufficient to prevent regressions, write new tests to cover the existing behavior **before** refactoring.
 Ensure these new tests pass.
 3.  **(🔵 REFACTOR) Make a Small Change:** Apply one small, incremental refactoring step.
 This could be renaming a variable, extracting a method, or simplifying a conditional.
 4.  **(🟢 TEST) Run Tests:** Immediately run the test suite again. **All tests must pass.** If any test fails, revert the change and try a different approach.
 Do not proceed until the tests are green.
 5.  **Repeat:** Continue this Verify-Refactor-Test cycle for the next task in `plan.md`.
 Incrementally improve the code until all refactoring goals are met.
+Update `plan.md` checklist when progress is made.
-6.  **Documentation:** After finishing the entire plan, update any relevant documentation to reflect the changes, including code comments, READMEs, and design documents.
+6.  **Documentation:** After finishing the entire plan in `plan.md`, search the project for any relevant documentation to the refactored code, including code comments, READMEs, and API documentation, and update them as needed.
-7.  **AI usage & implementation records:** After finishing the entire plan, create or update the corresponding implementation document under `ai-implementation/` with the type "Refactor".
+7.  **AI usage & implementation records:** After finishing the entire plan in `plan.md`, follow the [strict-rules--conventions](../copilot-instructions.md#strict-rules--conventions) for documenting AI usage and implementation details.

 -----

 ## Phase 4: Quality Assurance & Validation